PRSheridan/Wishlist/README.md

 <br />
 <br />

-Each item on the *homepage* can be **edited**, or **deleted**.
-When the edit button is clicked, the user is redirected to the *Edit item* page which is prefilled with the existing values of the item.
-This page functions exactly like the *Add new items* page.
-When an item is deleted, it's card is removed from the *homepage*, and will display in the *Recently deleted* page.
-Items on this page can be **restored**, or **shredded**.
-When the restore button is clicked, the item is sent back to the *homepage*.
+Each item on the homepage can be edited, or deleted.
+When the edit button is clicked, the user is redirected to the Edit item page which is prefilled with the existing values of the item.
+This page functions exactly like the Add new items page.
+When an item is deleted, it's card is removed from the homepage, and will display in the Recently deleted page.
+Items on this page can be restored, or shredded.
+When the restore button is clicked, the item is sent back to the homepage.
 When the shred button is clicked, the item is fully erased and cannot be recovered.
-Items in both the *homepage* and *Recently deleted* page can be sorted by name (alphabetically), price, and necessity.
+Items in both the homepage and Recently deleted page can be sorted by name (alphabetically), price, and necessity.
 <br />
 <br />